 Providing opportunity for anyone to share their Nova Scotia Family Justice System experiences.
 The more people speak out, the better things will be.

-Go here for a satrical, stepwise How-To Guide for Using Nova Scotia Family Court as a Weapon Against Your Ex.
+A satrical, stepwise How-To Guide for Using Nova Scotia Family Court as a Weapon Against Your Ex.

 The court case had been playing out for several years by this time, yet the time that elapsed between the day I spoke out to Diana Whalen and the day the decision was made against me that allowed this unlawful lien to be placed on my home was a total of six weeks.